What Determines Student Loan Refinance Rates?

 How are student loan refinancing rates calculated?

-Lenders base interest rates largely on factors like an applicant’s credit history, income, and debt.
+Lenders base interest rates largely on factors like an applicant’s credit history, income, debt, and prevailing interest rates which change annually.

 Does refinancing save you money?